abdidarmawan007/spinaker-ci-cd/README.md

 # docker-golang
-docker golang with k8s config for learning autodeploy blue green spinnaker
+docker golang with k8s config for testing autobuild with CI Jenkins and autodeploy blue/green CD spinnaker